Elizabeth and I arose at the Ramada Inn and after our Internet duties, we had the hotel breakfast which was not very plentiful.

 Kansas City, Clay County & St. Joseph station.
 This was an electrified interurban railway that ran between Kansas City, Missouri, and St. Joseph, Missouri, from the early 1900s until 1933.
 It was the longest of the various interurbans serving Kansas City running nearly 60 miles and extended another 10 miles to Savannah, Missouri.
 The interurban was a light rail system in which single cars traveled powered by an overhead electric wire.
 The interurban ran hourly, the fare was $1.55 and it took nearly two hours from downtown to downtown.
 One line went from Kansas City to St. Joseph, another line went from Kansas City to Excelsior Springs.
 I then drove us east to Cameron.

 Burlington Northern caboose 10276 built by Pacific Car and Foundry in 1975.

-Kansas City Southern caboose 382 built by Kansas City Southern in 1952.
+Kansas City Southern caboose 382 built by the railroad in 1952.

 These plaques were most interesting and told of John Wilkes Booth and Abraham Lincoln's chance meeting here in Cameron.

 Cameron Railroads plaque.
 From here I drove us to Chillicothe.

 Wabash Chillicothe freighthouse built in circa 1900.

 Wabash Chillicothe station built in 1909.
 From here I drove us to a covered bridge in Laclede.